I Want to Help, I Promise! A Message from Andrew Frey

 Not every message is suited for every recipient

 Recipients don’t open every e-mail

 My goals stem from my desire to help.
-In my past sales life, calls went something like this… get on the phone, chat about the weather and/or your favorite sports team, then awkwardly start offering services.
+In my past sales life, calls went something like this… get on the phone, chat about the weather or your favorite sports team, then awkwardly start offering services.
 I don’t do this anymore.
 Why?

 At Perfect Search, we view our engagements as partnerships.
 I am the first point of contact in what could be a long relationship.
-And so, it’s important to me that you know we genuinely care about you, your business, your needs, and goals.
+And so, it’s important to me that you know we genuinely care about you, your business, your needs, and your goals.
 Most importantly, my goal is to show you that we respect you from the start.